FieryCod/holy-lambda/doc/1-02-getting-started.md

 cd holy-lambda-example && bb stack:sync
 ```

 > :information_source: On the first run, some activities such as downloading dependencies and docker images can take some time.
-Subsequent runs will be much faster.
+Subsequent runs will be much shorter.

 See the troubleshooting section if anything fails at this point.